active-logic/xgoap/README.md

 # Beyond G.O.A.P

-UPM package offering a fresh take on [Goal oriented action planning](http://alumni.media.mit.edu/~jorkin/goap.html).
+A fresh take on [Goal oriented action planning](http://alumni.media.mit.edu/~jorkin/goap.html).

 In GOAP, actions have preconditions, effects, and a cost.
 Boilerplate?
 Have a look.